 When stakeholders and interested parties gather around the table to collaborate, wonderful things happen.
 One recent example is the launching of the Colorado Springs Public Market.
 This organization, dedicated to bringing local food to downtown Colorado Springs, was initially a task force convened by several of our working group members.

 Our working groups have been involved in encouraging single-stream recycling, promoting wind power at Colorado Springs Utilities, organizing Local Food Week and opposing fracking.

 Coming soon: Links to our Incorporation, Bylaws, Organizational Structure and non-profit status.

 The GCC Steering Committee functions by a charter which defines the scope, goals, objectives and overall approach.
 This charter is evaluated and updated each year at the annual meeting.

-The current Green Cities Coalition Steering Committee members are: Al Brody (Bike Colorado), Amy Cook-Porter (Terra Essentials), Becky Elder (Pikes Peak Permaculture), Scott Harvey, Lyn Harwell (Seeds Community Cafe), Darlene Jensen, Konrad Schlarbaum (Pikes Peak Community College Office of Sustainability), Courtney Stone (The Independence Center) and Ingrid Wood.
+The current Green Cities Coalition Steering Committee members are: Amy Cook-Porter (Terra Essentials), Becky Elder (Pikes Peak Permaculture), Lyn Harwell (Seeds Community Cafe), Kyle Katsos (Phelan Gardens), Konrad Schlarbaum (Pikes Peak Community College Office of Sustainability) and Leslie Weise (350.org).
 Steve Saint is our part-time coordinator.
-To contact the Steering Committee, email Steve at firstname.lastname@example.org.
+To contact the Steering Committee, email Steve at email@example.com.